|55 Kenosia Avenue

 Carrier testing for SMA is a molecular genetic test in which the number of copies of the SMN gene in which exons 7 and 8 are present is determined.

-No curative treatment exists for infants with Werdnig-Hoffman disease.
+No curative treatment exists for infants with Werdnig-Hoffmann disease.
 Treatment is aimed at the specific symptoms that are present in each individual.
 Treatment may require a team of specialists.

 Feeding difficulties may cause nutritional concerns and may require a gastrostomy, a procedure in which a feeding tube is inserted directly into the stomach through a surgical opening.